AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 .. centered:: **Static Semantics**

-1. A type is said to be *yield synchronized objects* if it is a task type, a protected type, a synchronized interface type, an array type whose element type yields synchronized objects, an undiscriminated type (or a discriminated type
+1. A type is said to *yield synchronized objects* if it is a task type, a protected type, a synchronized interface type, an array type whose element type yields synchronized objects, an undiscriminated type (or a discriminated type